254In61/ocp4-on-aws/README.md

 1. VPC BUILD
   - Clone this repository to your local environment :  $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git
-  - $ cp env-vars-files/sample-local-env-vars $HOME/env-vars
+  - $ cp template-local-env-vars $HOME/lacal-env-vars
-    - ** You don't want to git commit your AWS secrets by mistake right?That's why we have them outside this git repo**
+    - ** You don't want to git commit your AWS secrets by mistake right?
+That's why we have them outside this git repo**
   - Update the variables in $HOME/local-env-vars.
     - ** NB : Leave line 1 as it is .
 DO NOT change the environmental variables names..Just update the value after '='
   - Set your environmental variables : $ source $HOME/local-env-vars
   - Run : $ ansible-playbook vpc-build.yml

 2. BASTION/JumpServer EC2 CREATION
-  - Create a security pair to use and call it ocpv4-on-aws-key-pair. ** If you change this , then also change in group_vars/jump-server.yml file **
+  - Create an EC2 to act as Bastion.
-  - Save your ocpv4-on-aws-key-pair.pem download from AWS Console.
-You will need this to ssh into the bastion
+  - Go for bigger capacity than the free ones.
+You will need the cpu and capacity to build the cluster faster.
-  - Run : $ ansible-playbook bastion-build.yml
+  - EC2 to be within one of the private subnets
+  - Check Output of vpc cloudformation stack

 3. SSH INTO BASTION EC2